About

 Update the DNS

-To get the list of the current active profiles:
+Get the list of the current active profiles

 nmcli connection show --active